llelik/storagegrid-audit-analysis-calc/README.md

 ![SGAC-SGET-Egress-Cumulative-Sum-by-Tenant](sgac/images/sgac_sql_03.png)

+If you need better output and analysis, want to send the logs to Splunk or Elastic, etc., you may want to contact NetApp Professional Services.

 #### Known issues and limitations

-- Pyton converter script:
+- Python converter script:
   - **IMPORTANT**: the script does not capture all audit messages
-    - Except MTME in SDEL, SPUT, WDEL, WPUT, other [new codes in StorageGRID 11.5](https://docs.netapp.com/sgws-115/index.jsp?topic=%2Fcom.netapp.doc.sg-upgrade%2FGUID-32E18269-7337-471B-8CD1-CDDFB6E6603C.html) are not included (except MTME); this means all S3 Object Lock-related codes for SPUT (LKEN, LKLH, LKMD, LKRU), and CSIZ (Previous Object Size) in OVWR (Object Overwrite) may result in errors and require you to add them to the script
+    - SDEL, SPUT, WDEL, WPUT and other [new codes in StorageGRID 11.5](https://docs.netapp.com/sgws-115/index.jsp?topic=%2Fcom.netapp.doc.sg-upgrade%2FGUID-32E18269-7337-471B-8CD1-CDDFB6E6603C.html) are not included (except MTME); this means all S3 Object Lock-related codes for SPUT (LKEN, LKLH, LKMD, LKRU), as well as CSIZ (Previous Object Size) in OVWR (Object Overwrite Request) may result in errors or omissions, and require you to add them to the script
     - `MRSP` is one such entry.
 It contains a non-trivial JSON file which the script currently partially drops.
 You can easily find such rows with `cat audit.log | grep MRSP` and process them manually.
 Or better yet, fix the code and submit a pull request.
 It does not seem that partial or missing MRSP fields could impact showback analytics, but they could impact compliance analytics
   - While the Python script can output some debug info, it's not meant for reg-exp debugging - it's meant to catch failed KV pairs and usually tends to be empty (tested with an audit log from v11.5) because we drop `MRSP` (see above) values we cannot parse before that happens
     - How to check: compare the number of lines in audit.log with your output file.
 If output file has 10 lines less, that likely means 10 lines were dropped (e.g. maybe they contained `MRSP`)